wckr/wckr.github.io/tips.md

 core@wocker $ wocker wp core download --version=3.5 --force
 ```

 This will force download WordPress 3.5 to the running container.
 You will have a WordPress 3.5 environment if you visit [http://wocker.dev](http://wocker.dev).
+You can change `3.5` to any version you want.